-There are few of us on farms that actively want to sit down and plan, i.e. make decisions.
-We would far rather do, since there is always so much on the list needing attention.
-So why is it that those who start to plan their grazing… become life long devotees to the process?
-And believe me they do, the data from MaiaGrazing makes clear that those who plan grazing, do it consistently and ongoing.
+There are few of us on farms that actively want to sit down and plan, we would far rather do.
+As there is always so much on the list needing attention.
+So why is it that those who start to plan their grazing, become lifelong devotees to the process?
+And believe me they do.
+The data from MaiaGrazing makes clear that those who plan grazing, do it consistently and ongoing.

 Why isn’t Planned Grazing the norm?

-Planned grazing is not the norm for two reasons in my view, firstly it takes time and secondly it is pro-active.
-Most of us are too busy to be pro-active and thereby avoid a problem before it occurs, we seem much happier to deal with putting out the fires of life later than early.
+Planned grazing is not the norm for two reasons in my view.
+Firstly, it takes time and secondly it is proactive.
+Most of us are time poor and thereby avoid problem solving before the problem occurs.
+We seem much happier to deal with putting out the fires of life later than early.

-This is about a progression from the basics of recording past grazes, to using a grazing chart to record and ‘see’ the grazing patterns of the past, to now planning future grazes and updating the plan as it becomes actual.
-It is simply not possible to achieve this without a process or a tool of some kind to build the feedback loops that strengthens your decision making along the way.
+This is about a progression from the basics of recording past grazes, to using a grazing chart and ‘seeing’ the grazing patterns of the past.
+To now planning future grazes and updating the plan as it becomes actual.
+It is not feasible to achieve this without a process or tools.
+Something to build the feedback loops that strengthens your decision making along the way.

 It’s (not) the weather, stupid!

-My experience in graze consulting is that most graziers who do NOT plan out their grazing for the next few months come to see the weather as the problem when things go astray.
+My experience in graze consulting is that most graziers who do not plan out their grazing come to see the weather as the problem when things go astray.
 This is an important distinction.
-Those who plan their grazes and review along the way tend to manage for the way things unfold and be in a better position at the end, for the simple reason they see headaches ahead of time and therefore can resolve to deal with it in a timely manner such that it looks like they always intended it to be that way.
+Those who plan their grazes and review along the way tend to manage for the way things unfold and be in a better position at the end.
+For the simple reason they can foresee headaches and can resolve it in a timely manner.
+In such a way it looks like they always intended it to be that way.
 Like gifted footballers, they make it look easy.

 - A simple back of the envelope reconciliation when growth slows, of feed supply & demand to rough out how long the grass we have will last, or the inverse, how many stock will the feed supply on hand run until the growing season is assumed to start again.
 I.e. let’s do a pulse check of ‘are we ok’ to avoid an ‘oh dear’ moment.

-- The specific allocation of mobs to paddocks, in a sequential order to optimise our goals at the time, be they plant recovery period, feed quality, animal impact for weed control, running down the feed we have or building it up, etc.
+- The specific allocation of mobs to paddocks, in a sequential order to optimise our goals at the time.
+Like plant recovery period, feed quality, animal impact for weed control, running down the feed we have or building it up, etc.

-The simplest way to get started would be to simply sit down and estimate the feed available, per paddock at the end of the growing season and rough out how long (days grazing) it will last with current stock numbers… then do the inverse and work out what stock numbers the current feed estimate will support through until the typical growing season resumes.
-Explaining the maths here is not the goal, the principle is what matters and there are plenty of tools like MaiaGrazing available to do the calcs seamlessly for you.
+The simplest way to get started would be to estimate the feed available, per paddock at the end of the growing season.
+Also, how long (days grazing) it will last with current stock numbers.
+Then work out what stock numbers the current feed estimate will support through until the typical growing season resumes.
+The principle is what matters, not the maths.
+There are plenty of tools like MaiaGrazing available to do the calculations seamlessly for you.

-This simple exercise alone will make it clear we could well be going into the coming season with an unrealistic number of stock or a real opportunity to buy well or retain more stock for longer.
+This simple exercise can make it clear you may be going into the coming season with an unrealistic number of stock.
+Or a real opportunity to buy well or retain more stock for longer.

-The key message here is that ad-hoc grazing tends to work really well when the weather is benign and close to the ‘expected’, but otherwise there are going to be implications.
+The key message here is that ad-hoc grazing can work well when the weather is predictable, However, if it’s not there are going to be implications.